brucefan1983/GPUMD/doc/gpumd/input_parameters/ensemble.rst

 .. code-block:: rst

-    ensemble nh temp T_1 T_2 T_coup
+    ensemble nh temp T_1 T_2 tperiod t

 - `T_1` and `T_2`: Initial and final temperature.
-- `T_coup`: Determines the period of the thermostat.
+- `t`: Determines the period of the thermostat.
 A typical value is 100.
+This keyword can be omitted.

 **Barostat Parameters**